Mamadou-Keita/VSMML/README.md

 | ωVQ<br>ωVS 	| 0.1<br>0.9 	| 0.843<br>0.925 	| 0.672<br>0.766 	| 0.831<br>0.924 |
 -->
 All experiments are carried out on Google Colab on Mac OS and the detailed results are given in the paper.<br>
-Two publicly perceptually encrypted image databases:
+Two publicly perceptually encrypted image databases are used in our experiments:
 * IVC-SelectEncrypt;
 * Perceptually Encrypted Image Database (PEID);<br>
-are used in our experiments

 This table shows the performance comparison on IVC-SelectEncrypt and PEID datasets with visual quality (VQ) and visual security (VS) scores.
 <table class="tg" style="margin: auto">